 FUNDACIÓN OSO PARDO (FOP)

-This trip will take you to the wild heart of Spain; the most extensive, unspoilt and intact forest eco-system in western Europe.
+This trip which is organised by our partner Steppes Travel will take you to the wild heart of Spain; the most extensive, unspoilt and intact forest eco-system in western Europe.

 Upon arrival you will be greeted by our professional guides and friends at Fundación Oso Pardo.